nansencenter/nextsim/README_docker.md

 ```
 Therefore you need to provide mounting of these two directories and a directory for output.
 These directories should contain either files or links to files.
-There are two helping scripts that
+There are two helper scripts that
 can create these links automatically.
 You can run these scripts inside the `nextsim` image:
 ```
 # link meshes